 If you are looking to purchase windowhandles for the home, office or any other application then you've come to the right place!
-We've got replacement handles that will fit windows going back to the 1930's and that makes us probably the most comprehensive website for window handles anywhere in the UK.
+We've got old replacement window handles that will fit windows going back many decades and that makes us probably the most comprehensive online store for window handles in the UK.

-Each of the categories below represents the main types of window handles available so just click to reach the various choices and styles.
+Each of the product categories below represents the main types of window handles available so just click to reach the various choices and styles.
 If you are unsure refer to our Guides Section on Window Handles.
 Once ordered it could be less than 24 hours and your handles are fitted!
 Trust HandleStore and let us show you the very best the web can offer - truly!
 Read our customer reviews if you don't believe us.